awesome-astra/docs/docs/pages/develop/languages/go.md

 **ℹ️ Overview**

 ```
-These instructions are aimed at helping people connect to Astra DB programatically using the community-driven Gocql driver.
+These instructions are aimed at helping people connect to Astra DB programmatically using the community-driven Gocql driver.
 This driver does not have an option to process the Astra secure connect bundle, so part of connecting is completing that process manually, as is shown below.
 ```

 **📦 Prerequisites [ASTRA]**